Laplacians on shifted multicomplexes

 Duval and Reiner \cite{DuvalReiner:ShiftedLaplacian} have studied Laplacians of a special class of simplicial complexes, the so called \emph{shifted} simplicial complexes.
 They show that such Laplacians have integral spectra, computable by a simple combinatorial formula.

-Snellman \cite{Snellman:Dirichlet} studied a family of monomial algebras, corresponding to truncations of the ring of arithmetical functions with Dirichlet convolution.
+The present author \cite{Snellman:Dirichlet} studied a family of monomial algebras, corresponding to truncations of the ring of arithmetical functions with Dirichlet convolution.
 The defining monomial ideals turn out to be \emph{strongly stable}, which makes it possible to use the so-called Eliahou-Kervaire resolution \cite{Eliahou:MinRes} to calculate the Betti numbers of the ideals.

-Now, simplicial ideals correspond to square-free monomial ideals, or differently put, to monomial ideals in the exterior algebra.
+Simplicial complexes correspond to square-free monomial ideals, or differently put, to monomial ideals in the exterior algebra.
 Shifted simplicial complexes correspond to strongly stable square-free ideals.
 Monomial ideals, on the other hand, correspond to so-called \emph{multicomplexes}.
 One is naturally led to the question: is there a way to define Laplacian operators on finite multicomplexes, and if so, is there a simple formula for their spectra in the case of multicomplexes corresponding to strongly stable monomial ideals?

 The Laplacian operator on simplicial complexes is defined as